Skip to content

 Top Programs

 The fields Bryan College of Health Sciences awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a private institution in Lincoln, Nebraska, Bryan College of Health Sciences admits a majority of applicants, with an acceptance rate of roughly 67%.
-The school reports a graduation rate of roughly 73%.
+As a private institution in Lincoln, Nebraska, Bryan College of Health Sciences offers a realistic path to admission, with roughly 67% of applicants receiving an offer.
+The graduation rate is roughly 73%.

-Ten years out, alumni of Bryan College of Health Sciences earn a median of $70,845 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Bryan College of Health Sciences earn a median of $70,845, well above the national average for bachelor's degree holders.

 Similar Schools